 Unlike a fire alarm, and if the detection system is operating normally, a fault is not caused by smoke or heat.

-In the event that your fire alarm system has a fault
+In the event that your fire alarm system has a fault the FIP may emit an audible warning and display the words “fault” or similar.

 Contact your fire alarm service technician immediately.